open-neurora/code-inspector/packages/code-inspector-plugin/README.md

   Now you can enjoy using it!~

+  **With floating ball mode enabled:**
+  - A draggable floating ball appears on your page
+  - Click the ball to switch between "Copy Path" and "Open Editor" modes
+  - In "Copy Path" mode: Click any element to copy its source path
+  - In "Open Editor" mode: Click any element to open it in your IDE

+  **Traditional keyboard mode:**
   When pressing the combination keys on the page, moving the mouse over the page will display a mask layer on the DOM with relevant information.
 Clicking will automatically open the IDE and position the cursor to the corresponding code location.
 (The default combination keys for Mac are `Option + Shift`; for Windows, it's `Alt + Shift`, and the browser console will output related combination key prompts)

   <img src="https://cdn.jsdelivr.net/gh/zh-lx/static-img/code-inspector/console-success.png" width="700px" />